-5.1 The systematic evaluation and improvement of internal control and internal Audit continued during the year 2004-2005.
-In addition, asset audits were commissioned and completed.
+5.1 The systematic evaluation and improvement of internal control and internal Audit continued during the year 2005 - 2006.
+In addition, asset audits were commissioned in view of last year loss of assets in the flood and reinstatement thereof.
 The coverage has been comprehensive and exhaustive with a great degree of involvement of the Unit personnel and satisfactory compliance with previous year's agreed audit recommendations.